shiyuzh2007/ASR/README.md

 # ASR Transformer

 This project is originally forked from https://github.com/chqiwang/transformer and we change it into ASR task.
-We compared five modeling units on Mandarin Chinese ASR tasks on HKUST datasets by sequence-to-sequence attention-based model with the Transformer, including CI-phonemes, syllables, words, sub-words and characters.
+We compared five modeling units on Mandarin Chinese ASR tasks with HKUST datasets by sequence-to-sequence attention-based model with the Transformer, including CI-phonemes, syllables, words, sub-words and characters.

 Run steps:
 1)config your *.yaml; 2)python train.py; 3)python evaluate.py